edward-stuart-johnson/data-analytics-power-bi-report/README.md

 The table and column names in this database are different from the ones I had been using in Power BI.

-I printed a list of the tables in the database usign a SQL query:
+I printed a list of the tables in the database using a SQL query:

 SELECT TABLE_NAME FROM INFORMATION_SCHEMA.TABLES

-and saved the result to a csv file for quick referencing:
+And saved the result to a CSV file for quick referencing:

 I printed a list of the columns in the orders table: